dscho/pagefind-xkcd-demo/content/comics/2019-6-19-millennials.md

 ---
 [White Hat and Cueball facing each other.]

-White Hat: I'm just saying–
+White Hat: I'm just saying&ndash;

 White Hat: All these millennials will be in for a shock when they have to grow up and enter the real world.